 Liesel asks Ilsa who the boy is.

-She says the boy was her….but before she can finish the sentence, Death tells us that he remembers Johann.
-Johann died wrapped in barber wire 1918 (twenty-two years ago).
+She says the boy was her… but before she can finish the sentence, Death tells us that he remembers Johann.
+Johann died wrapped in barbed wire in 1918 (twenty-two years ago).

 Ilsa tells Liesel that Johann also "froze to death" (24.34).